hyosung11/Launch-School/Courses/journal.md

 16:11 Started Assignment 9, the practice problems on execution context.

 17:13 Finished Assignment 9, but need to review how to use `Function.prototype.call()`.

+19:31 Studied Hard Binding Functions with Contexts.
+This is interesting stuff even as it seems confusing on this pass.
+I think we covered this briefly and quickly in my General Assembly Coding Bootcamp.